lucidchin/IGME-235-Fall-2020/exercises/text.md

     - Helpful steps:
         1. Go to http://fonts.google.com
         1. Pick something interesting (click on "+ Select this style" next to the version you want to use)
-        1. In the "Selected Family" overlay that appears, click them embed tab.
+        1. In the "Selected Family" overlay that appears, click the embed tab.
         1. Copy and Paste the standard link into your `<head>`
         1. Copy the provided **font-family** declaration into your heading style rule(s)